xuanngo2001/cust-live-deb/logs/md/master-install.md

   * After this operation, 39.9 kB of additional disk space will be used.
   * After this operation, 6,382 kB of additional disk space will be used.
   * Install virtualbox-guest-utils to access shared folder.
 No need for x11.
 Less error prone.
-  * VirtualBox guest additions installed: version: 5.0.24_Debian r108355.
+  * VirtualBox guest additions installed: ERROR: VirtualBox guest additions installation failed!.
-  * Disk size = 4848552K.
-Space Used = 7416K.
+  * Disk size = 4899680K.
+Space Used = 7424K.
   * The following NEW packages will be installed:
   ```bash
   libnotify-bin linux-headers-amd64
   libnotify-bin virtualbox-guest-x11
   ```
 * >>>>>>>>> Running inst-xtra-wifite.sh ...
-  * After this operation, 82.4 MB of additional disk space will be used.
+  * After this operation, 80.3 MB of additional disk space will be used.
   * Install wifite.
-  * Disk size = 4943984K.
-Space Used = 95432K.
+  * Disk size = 4837908K.
+Space Used = 93412K.
   * The following NEW packages will be installed:
   ```bash
   aircrack-ng iw libc-ares2 libgeoip1 libpcap0.8 libsmi2ldbl libwireshark-data